paritytech/substrate/srml/contract/COMPLEXITY.md

 A lookup in the local cache consists of at least one `Map` lookup, for locating the specific account.
 For `get_storage` there is a second lookup: because account's storage is implemented as a nested map, another lookup is required for fetching a storage value by a key.

 While these functions only modify the local `Map`, if changes made by them are committed to the bottommost `AccountDb`, each changed entry in the `Map` will require a DB write.
-It should be ensured that pricing accounts for this fact.
+Moreover, if the balance of the account is changed to be below `existential_deposit` then that account along with all its storage will be removed, which requires time proportional to the number of storage entries that account has.
+It should be ensured that pricing accounts for these facts.

-**complexity**: Each lookup has a logarithmical computing time to the number of inserted entries.
+**complexity**: Each lookup has a logarithmical computing time to the number of already inserted entries.
 No additional memory is required.

 ## commit